stacks-network/docs/src/pages/understand-stacks/stacking.md

 Stacks (STX) token holders do not automatically receive Stacking rewards.
 Instead, they must:

 - Commit to participation before a reward cycle begins
-- Hold ~94,000 Stacks (STX) tokens
+- Hold ~94,000 Stacks (STX) tokens (or pool with others to reach the minimum)
 - Lock up Stacks (STX) tokens for a specified period
 - Set a Bitcoin address to receive rewards

-Token holders will have to use software like apps, exchanges, or wallets that support participation in Stacking.
+Token holders will have a variety of providers and tools to support their participation in Stacking.
+Current providers, including 1-click options, pools, and more can be found [here](https://stacks.org/stacking#earn).

 ## Stacking consensus algorithm